 - Recklessly acting and thereby causing a serious physical injury

-Over the course of my 25 years of practice the most common scenario in which a simple assault occurs is when a heated dispute erupts into physical confrontation.
-When hands get involved no matter how slight the contact the crime of Assault 3rd can be charged.
-Thus you can be arrested for this crime anytime you place your hands upon another person if there is any slight injury (no matter how minor that injury may be).
+The most common scenario in which a simple assault occurs is when a heated dispute erupts into a physical confrontation.
+When hands get involved, no matter how slight the contact, the crime of assault in the third degree can be charged.
+Thus you can be arrested for this crime anytime you place your hands upon another person if there is any slight injury (no matter how minor that injury might be).

-A lot of people who are charged with Assault 3 mistakenly assume that because their case involves a very slight contact or a tiny injury it not a serious case.
+Many people who are charged with assault in the third degree mistakenly assume that because their case involves a very slight contact or a tiny injury, it is not a serious case.
 However, this is not true.
-A conviction for this crime would result in a permanent criminal record, leave you permanently ineligible for many diversionary programs like the accelerated rehabilitation program, and you could face up to a year in jail, probation, fines and difficulty securing future employment.
-In addition a criminal conviction for assault in the 3rd degree would expose you to a civil lawsuit by the victim and the possibility of having to pay civil damages.
-So, if you have been charged with assault in the 3rd degree you should contact a Stamford criminal defense lawyer immediately at the Law Offices of Allan F. Friedman.
-We have remarkably successful strategies for defending these allegations and will work to have your charges dismissed altogether or reduced.Assault 2nd
+A conviction for this crime would result in a permanent criminal record, leave you permanently ineligible for many diversionary programs like the accelerated rehabilitation program, and you could face up to a year in jail, probation, fines, and difficulty securing future employment.
+In addition, a criminal conviction for assault in the 3rd degree would expose you to a civil lawsuit by the victim and the possibility of having to pay civil damages.
+If you have been charged with assault in the third degree you should contact a Stamford criminal lawyer immediately at The Law Offices of Allan F. Friedman.
+We have highly successful strategies for defending these allegations and will work to have your charges dismissed altogether or reduced.Assault in the Second Degree

-Although the vast majority of assault arrests in Connecticut are for assault 3rd, there is also a significant amount so called aggravated assault cases or assault in the 2nd degree.
-If you are facing an allegation of assault in the 2nd degree you should know that it is a serious felony charge.
-Assault 2nd can be charged as either a class C or a class D felony depending on the circumstances of the case.
-A conviction for this offense would expose you to a up to 5 years in prison, a fine of up to $5,000 and probation.
-C.G.S.A.
-Section 53a-60 is the statutory citation for Assault in the 2nd degree.
-As is the case with the charge of assault in the 3rd degree with assault in the 2nd degree the statute sets forth various levels metal intent required in the commission of the crime which vary depending on the kind of injury sustained by the victim and whether a weapon was used or not.
-Here is a list of some examples of situations in which you could be charged with the offense of assault in the 2nd degree:
+Although the vast majority of assault arrests in Connecticut are for simple assault of assault in the third degree, there is also a significant amount of so-called aggravated assault cases or assault in the second degree.
+If you are facing an allegation of assault in the second degree you should know that it is a serious felony charge.
+Assault in the second degree can be charged as either a Class C or a Class D felony, depending on the circumstances of the case.
+A conviction for this offense could expose you to a up to 10 years in prison, and a fine of up to $10,000.
+C.G.S.§ 53a-60 is the statutory citation for assault in the second degree.
+The statute sets forth various metal intent requirements which vary depending on the kind of injury sustained by the victim and whether a weapon was used.
+Here is a list of some examples of situations in which you could be charged with the offense of assault in the second degree:

 - Acting with the intent to cause a serious physical injury does cause serious physical injury to another.

-If the level of injury suffered by the victim is not serious then the level of the assault 2nd is a class D felony.
-If the degree of the injury suffered by the victim is serious then the assault 2nd is a class C felony.
+If the level of injury suffered by the victim is not serious, then the level of the assault is a Class D felony.
+If the degree of the injury sustained by the victim is serious, then the assault is a Class C felony.

-The State takes assault 2nd cases very seriously.
-You should hire an experienced Connecticut criminal defense attorney to defend you against these allegations in order to obtain the most favorable resolution to your case.Assault 1st Degree
+The state takes aggravated assault cases very seriously.
+You should hire an experienced Connecticut criminal defense attorney to defend you against these allegations in order to obtain the most favorable resolution to your case.Assault in the First Degree

-Assault in the 1st degree is the least commonly occurring of the assault crimes but it is by far the most serious.
-C.G.S.A.
-Section 53a-59 is the citation for assault 1st.
-The statutory definition requires a mental intention to cause serious physical injury, the use of a deadly weapon and the victim suffering a serious injury.
-The penalty for a conviction for assault 1 is up to 20 years in prison, with 5 years of that time being a mandatory minimum and up to a $15,000 fine.
-If you are facing a charge of assault in the 1st degree you should immediately retain an experienced Connecticut criminal defense to carefully review the facts of your case and determine if any emergency motions need to be filed to preserve exculpatory surveillance camera footage or other exculpatory evidence which may exist that could exonerate you before it is erased.Defending Assault Charges
+Assault in the first degree is the most serious level of assault.
+C.G.S.§ 53a-59 is the citation for assault in the first degree.
+The statutory definition requires a mental intention to cause serious physical injury, the use of a deadly weapon, and the victim suffering a serious injury.
+The penalty for a conviction for assault in the first degree, is up to 20 years in prison, with five years of that time being a mandatory minimum and up to a $15,000 fine.
+If you are facing a charge of assault in the first degree you should immediately retain an experienced Connecticut criminal defense attorney.
+We will carefully review the facts of your case and determine if any emergency motions need to be filed to preserve surveillance camera footage or other exculpatory evidence that may exist that could exonerate you before it is erased.Defending Assault Charges

-If you have been arrested for assault you should quickly retain the services of an experienced Stamford criminal defense attorney to start working on your defense right away.
-If you delay, then eye witnesses may disappear or start to forget important details about the incident.
+If you have been arrested for assault you should quickly retain the services of an experienced Stamford criminal attorney to start working on your defense right away.
+If you delay, then eyewitnesses may disappear or start to forget important details about the incident.
 Additionally, it may be necessary to take action to contact third parties to obtain and preserve exculpatory video surveillance that may otherwise wind up being erased.
-The State has already been working hard even before you were arrested at building a case against you, interviewing witnesses and taking photos of injuries sustained by victims and obtaining hospital records if any.
-To protect your freedom you should act quickly to take action to start building your defense strategy.
+The state has already been working hard even before you were arrested at building a case against you, interviewing witnesses, and taking photos of injuries sustained by victims and obtaining hospital records, if any.
+To protect your freedom, you should act quickly to take action to start building your defense strategy.

-In cases of 3rd degree assault in which there are minor injuries in some cases through negotiation with the State, if the victim is on board, in some situations the State may be willing to drop or nolle the charges.
-Of course the success of these negotiations depends upon the circumstances of each individual case.
-The defense of every criminal case starts with an in depth free initial consultation in which we review all of the facts of the case and get to know the client.
-From there we obtain the Police reports and review the State’s evidence against you including witness statements and any hospital records.
-If any of your Constitutional rights have been violated by the Police it may be possible to file motions to suppress the evidence against you any self- incriminatory statements that you may have made to the police.Intent Required as Element in Many Assault Crimes
+In cases of assault in the third degree, it is sometimes possible to negotiate a resolution to have the charges dropped.
+Of course, the success of these negotiations depends upon the circumstances of each case.
+The defense of every criminal case starts with an in depth free initial consultation in which we review all of the facts of the case.
+Next, we obtain the police reports and review the state's evidence against you, including witness statements and any hospital records.
+If any of your Constitutional rights have been violated by the police, it may be possible to file motions to suppress the evidence against you and any self- incriminatory statements that you may have made to the police.Intent Required as Element in Many Assault Crimes

 Many assault crimes require proof of a mental element of an intentional act.
-The State must prove each element of the assault charge beyond a reasonable doubt.
-Each of the varying degrees of assault charges has several elements which must be proven by the State.
-If the defense can cast doubt or negate one element of the offense then that is sufficient to earn an acquittal.
-Proving that the accused acted with a the intent to cause an injury is often a high evidentiary barrier for the State to prove.
-Detailed analysis of all the facts of the case and the statements of the witnesses will reveal any weakness in the State’s case.Self Defense
+The state must prove each element of the assault charge beyond a reasonable doubt.
+Each of the varying degrees of assault charges has several elements that must be proven by the state.
+If the defense can cast doubt or negate one element of the offense, then that is sufficient to earn an acquittal.
+Proving that the accused acted with the intent to cause an injury is often a high evidentiary barrier for the state to prove.
+Detailed analysis of all the facts of the case and the statements of the witnesses will reveal any weakness in the state's case.Self Defense

-Self-defense is always a valid defense to any assault allegation.
+Self-defense is always a valid defense to an assault allegation.
 You have the right to defend yourself against harm.
-If it can be demonstrated that the victim was the initial aggressor then any actions that you took in response may be legally justified under the legal doctrine of self-defense.
+If it can be demonstrated that the victim was the initial aggressor, then any actions that you took in response may be legally justified under the doctrine of self-defense.
 Generally, eye witness accounts are the best evidence to verify a case of self-defense.Alibi Defense

-An alibi defense in assault cases involves basically asserting a defense of mistaken identity.
-The theory is that you were not present at the time and location where the offense occurred and thereby could not have committed the offense.
-This kind of defense is best supported by eye witnesses and or by electronic surveillance evidence.Accelerated Rehabilitation Program
+An alibi defense in assault cases involves asserting a defense of mistaken identity.
+The theory is that you were not present at the time and location where the offense occurred and thereby could not have committed the crime.
+This kind of defense is best supported by eyewitnesses and or by electronic surveillance evidence.Accelerated Rehabilitation Program

-The good news is that there are diversionary programs available which may be employed that could lead to a complete dismissal of these charges.
-The accelerated rehabilitation Program is a diversionary program which can lead to the dismissal of all charges against you and thereby leave you without a criminal record.
+The good news is that there are diversionary programs available that may be employed that could lead to a complete dismissal of these charges.
+The accelerated rehabilitation program is a diversionary program that can lead to the dismissal of all charges against you and thereby leave you without a criminal record.
 In serious assault cases getting the program granted takes some degree of planning and strategy.
 In most cases making restitution to the victim for out of pocket medical expenses (if any) incurred is a very positive step.
-A well prepared attorney will put together a package of mitigation documents attesting to the good character of the accused to present to the Court.
-The most important step in getting the accelerated rehabilitation program granted is the argument that an experienced Stamford criminal defense attorney makes on your behalf to support your application.Let Us Fight Your Assault Charge!
+A well-prepared attorney will put together a package of mitigation documents attesting to the excellent character of the accused to present to the court.
+The most crucial step in getting the accelerated rehabilitation program granted is the argument that an experienced Stamford criminal defense attorney makes on your behalf to support your application.Let Us Fight Your Assault Charge!

 We provide free initial consultations.
-We have 25 years of experience defending assault charges throughout the State of Connecticut.
-We will take the time to hear your side of the story and aggressively defend your rights and liberty.
+We have over 30 years of experience defending assault charges throughout the State of Connecticut.
+We will take the time to hear your side of the story and aggressively protect your rights and liberty.
 In many cases, working with an experienced Stamford criminal defense lawyer can make the difference in having your case dismissed or reduced down to a lesser charge.

-If you have been arrested for assault, Stamford, Norwalk, , New Canaan, , Darien Fairfield, Westport, Wilton, Cos Cob Weston, Greenwich Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
+If you have been arrested for assault, in Stamford, Norwalk, Greenwich, New Canaan, Milford, Darien, Fairfield, Westport, Wilton, Cos Cob, Weston, Bridgeport, and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 We accept all major credit cards.
-Call Attorney Friedman at 203.515.4110 to schedule your free initial consultation we are available 24/7.
+Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation.
+We are available 24/7.
 Or you can contact us online for a prompt response.Related Links